Former first lady Rosalynn Carter has dementia, her family says

 "She continues to live happily at home with her husband," the family said in a statement posted by The Carter Center.

-The announcement comes less than four months after former President Jimmy Carter entered hospice care at the couple's home in Plains, Georgia following several stints in and out of the hospital.
+The announcement comes less than four months after former President Jimmy Carter entered hospice care at the couple's home in Plains, Ga., following several stints in and out of the hospital.

 At 98, he is the longest-living president.
 The couple served in the White House from 1977 to 1981.
 Together they launched The Carter Center in Atlanta in 1982 with the goal of resolving conflicts around the world, promoting freedom and democracy and improving health.